hpsaturn/Awesome-ESP-projects/README.md

 - [CanAirIO](https://github.com/kike-canaries) - [CanAirIO project](http://canair.io) repositories about air quality sensors.

 - [CODOS](https://github.com/miguelangelcasanova/codos) - CODOS project repository about building low cost CO2 sensors for education centers.

+## Personal repositories of some of the members of the group